The false military doctor who lied even in his age | Spain

 In July of this year, EDVC was studying these studies at the Central Defense Hospital (the Gómez Ulla Hospital, in the Madrid neighborhood of Carabanchel) when he was detained by the Civil Guard.
 The indictment issued by Judge Patricia Moncada does not explain how the suspicions about his false title arose, but it does explain that the Civil Guard unit attached to the Military Jurisdiction presented a report explaining that the lieutenant had used a false medical degree to access the Military Health Corps and that, at least since July 1, 2018, he had been practicing as a doctor.

 The Complutense University certified that it was not aware that he had obtained a Medicine degree and that he only enrolled in the first year in the 2008-2009 academic year, passing only the free configuration subject “Health in Security and Defense”.
-The title of Medicine Bachelor and Bachelor of Surgery from the English University of East Anglia, where he would never have studied.
+The title of Medicine Bachelor and Bachelor of Surgery from the English University of East Anglia, where he would never have studied, would also be false.
 And at the University of Cádiz there is no evidence of his supposed nursing degree either.

 The judge accuses him of a crime of disloyalty, which the Military Penal Code punishes with six months to four years in prison and loss of employment, and has asked to be informed about the competent jurisdiction to investigate the alleged crimes of intrusion and falsification of documents. , which he would have committed when he worked in the Guadalajara hospital.
 He has also withdrawn his passport and his weapon and suspended him from his duties, so that he can no longer practice as a military doctor.